Skip to main content

 4. Click Save

-Note: User Group Members depends on User Groups.
-ConfigView handles this automatically — it will always run User Groups first.
+Note: Channel Members depends on Channels; User Group Members depends on User Groups; Bots depends on Users.
+ConfigView wires these dependencies automatically — parent scripts always run first.

 Step 6: Verify